scholzhannah/scholzhannah.github.io/CV.md

 **Research Experience**
-- November 2024 - present: Research assistant formalizing CW complexes in Lean (8 hours a week, supervised by [Prof. Floris van Doorn](https://florisvandoorn.com/))
+- November 2024 - September 2025: Research assistant formalizing CW complexes in Lean (8 hours a week, supervised by [Prof. Floris van Doorn](https://florisvandoorn.com/))

 **Experience in the support of women in STEM**